At Crescent Lake, Alaska, you will see the ethereal romanticism of snow, crystal-clear water, and bears.

-The best time for bear-watching at Crescent Lake, Alaska, is May through September.
-At this period, the daylight is sufficient for planning a trip.
-Winter could be quite challenging due to freezing temperature and visibility.
+The best time for bear-watching at Crescent Lake is May through September.
+Winters could be pretty challenging due to freezing temperatures and visibility.

 Some Suggestive Precautions

 Bears are the center of attraction for visitors.
-These wild bears could be offensive, so the National Park and Preserve, Alaska has issued some guidelines for visitors’ safety:
+These wild bears could be offensive, so the National Park and Preserve, Alaska has issued some guidelines for visitors’ safety, which are:

-- Always carry a bear-resistant container to keep the catch.
-Bears with exceptional sniffing power may reach you.
+- Always carry a bear-resistant container since bears with exceptional sniffing power may reach you.

 - Don’t bring any food with you.

-- Ask the guide for bear-resistant containers as they have the responsibility to provide them.
+- Ask the guide for bear-resistant containers as they are responsible for providing them.

 The crystal clear mossy water, the aquatic animals, and the untamed bears teach us that human civilization may have comfort resources.
 However, the natural delight of the wilderness is still unmatched and secretively capacitive.